The classic Shirley Temple drink from your childhood is so easy to make. This great non alcoholic drink is perfect for special occasions.

 Beginning years ago, whenever our family goes on vacation, I bring a bottle of grenadine, some lemon lime soda, and a bottle of maraschino cherries.
 Getting to have Shirley Temples on vacation is one of my kids’ favorite traditions.
 Isn’t it great when something so simple can bring so much joy and great memories?

-This would be a great drink to make for the kids for Valentine’s Day.
+This would be a great drink to make for the kids for New Year’s Eve.
 But it would also be perfect any time you are having a fancy dinner in or celebrating a special occasion.
 I even have some fun party snacks listed at the bottom of the post to go with this.

 How to Make a Shirley Temple